Cobbleston/dotfiles/README.md

 Open settings from the browser and import the backup file

 ## Polkit
-Install `pokit-gnome`, it may be already installed
+Install `polkit-gnome`, it may be already installed

 Copy `/etc/X11/xinit` to `~/.xinitrc` using `cp /etc/X11/xinit ~/.xinitrc`